The Devil's Advocate (1997 film): Critical response

 Dave Kehr of New York Daily News also preferred Pacino over Reeves, assessing that The Devil's Advocate as Faust moved to Manhattan, although disappointed that a "witty undercurrent becomes an exaggerated moralism".
 Critic James Berardinelli wrote that it "is a highly enjoyable motion picture that's part character study, part supernatural thriller, and part morality play".

 In The New York Times Magazine, Michiko Kakutani objected to trivializing Satan, reducing Paradise Losts vision of the War in Heaven to "an extended lawyer joke".

 The Christian Science Monitors David Sterritt wrote that it is an unsurprising cinematic re-imagining of Faust with Satan a lawyer, but he recognized its message of "the need for personal responsibility", albeit with "more lascivious sex and shocking violence than a traditional 'Faust' rendition".

-In 2014, Yahoo! named The Devil's Advocate as "Pacino's Most Underrated Film", claiming that "Pacino's hammy devil never got his due", but, "there's something to be said for an actor who can pull off this level of theatrics".
+In 2014, Yahoo! named The Devil's Advocate as "Pacino's Most Underrated Film", claiming "Pacino's hammy devil never got his due", but "there's something to be said for an actor who can pull off this level of theatrics".

 In his 2015 Movie Guide, Leonard Maltin gives it three stars, finding Reeves credible and Pacino "delicious".

 Scott Mendelson wrote in Forbes in 2015, "I love this trashy, vulgar, unapologetically puritan melodrama more than I care to admit."

 In 2016, HuffPost reported on an online debate over the possible symbolism in the costume design, as Lomax appears in suits that are light in the beginning, becoming increasingly darker as his morality slips away.
 The counterpoint is that this merely reflects his increasing social status.